borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 instance, `before_prune` runs before a `prune` action for a repository, while `after_prune` runs after it.

+<span class="minilink minilink-addedin">New in version 1.7.0</span> The
+`before_actions` and `after_actions` hooks run before/after all the actions
+(like `create`, `prune`, etc.) for each repository.
+These hooks are a good place to run per-repository steps like mounting/unmounting a remote filesystem.

 ## Variable interpolation

 The before and after action hooks support interpolating particular runtime